stadiamaps/ferrostar/guide/src/architecture.md

 # Architecture Overview

-Ferrostar is organized in a moduler (hexagonal) architecture.
+Ferrostar is organized in a modular (hexagonal) architecture.
 At the center sits the core, which is more or less purely functional (no mutable state).
 This is great for testability and portability.
 In the extreme on the portability side, we Ferrostar should build for WASM and many embedded architectures,